AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/leading-term-cost.md

 - Doing the previous two steps for all $i$: multiply the counts by $n$
 - Do this for every vector index $j$: multiply both of the preceding counts by $(k+1)^d$.

-Altogether, the optimistic cost is
+Altogether, the Precompute cost is (later: we see this is realistic if $k+1\leq 16$, so the word "Precompute is a misnomer")
 $$
 \begin{align*}
 ((d-1) + (kd+1)) \cdot n \cdot (k+1)^d